 Lowell is a very small city located in the state of Michigan.
 With a population of 4,137 people and two constituent neighborhoods, Lowell is the 223rd largest community in Michigan.

 Also of interest is that Lowell has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Lowell who are college-educated is close to the national average for all communities of 21.84%: 17.80% of the adults in Lowell have a bachelor's degree or advanced degree.
+The percentage of people in Lowell who are college-educated is somewhat higher than the average US community of 21.84%: 25.06% of adults in Lowell have at least a bachelor's degree.

 The people who call Lowell home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lowell residents report their race to be White, followed by Native American.
-Important ancestries of people in Lowell include English, Irish, Dutch, and Polish.
+The greatest number of Lowell residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Lowell include German, Dutch, Irish, English, and Polish.

 The most common language spoken in Lowell is English.
-Other important languages spoken here include Russian and Spanish.
+Other important languages spoken here include Polish and Spanish.